It’s official: scientists have figured out the secrets for how to study effectively for exams.

 - Put your books away, then scribble down everything you can remember about a topic.

-- After you’ve squeezed out as much as you can from memory, go back and add in any missing details in a different coloured pen.
+- After you’ve squeezed out as much as you can from memory, go back to your books and add in any missing details and correct anything you mis-remembered with a different coloured pen.

 A plain sheet of paper is an under-rated study tool.
 Try it!